SparkPost/support-docs/articles/signals/overview.md

 Dive into the details page to see a deeper view of your scoring and find curated actions you should take to improve your sending, deliverability, and engagement.

-_**Note:** Unlike SparkPost metrics which are calculated based on the number of sent emails, Signals is calculated based on the number of injected emails._
+_**Note:** Unlike SparkPost metrics which are calculated based on the number of sent emails, Signals is calculated based on the number of injected emails.
+Because of this, you'll see differing rates for some components such as hard bounces._

 ![Signals Dashboard](media/signals-dashboard.png)